vmware-archive/halite/README.rst

     -C, --coffee          Upon -g option generate to load coffeescript.
     -d, --devel           Development mode.

+The http server provides two functions.

+1) Provide content delivery network for the base load of the web application static content such as html and javascript files.

+2) Provide dynamic rest api interface to salt/client/api.py module that is used by the web application via ajax and SSE connections.
+Because SSE and CORS (Cross Origin Resource Sharing is not univesally supported even among HTML5 compliant browsers, a single server serves both the static content and the rest API).
+An alternative approach would be to to use a web socket to stream the events.
+This would not require CORS.
+This may bea future option for Halite.

-To deploy with apache modify server_bottle.startServer so it creates the app but does not call bottle.run on it but passes it to MOD_WSGI.
+To deploy with apache, modify server_bottle.startServer so it creates the app but does not call bottle.run on it but returns it to MOD_WSGI.
 See (http://bottlepy.org/docs/dev/deployment.html) for other details in using bottle.py with Apache and Mod_wsgi.